aliteff/subscription-service/README.md

 An anonymous user can consume the Subscription service by creating subscriptions to events that are identified by a newsletterId.
 These subscriptions also need a valid e-mail and some other data.

-The Event and Email service are private, the user must be authenticated in order to use them.
+The Event and Email service are private, the calls to the API must be signed to assure they come from a trusted source.
 The Event service allows the user to retrieve some events by their newsletterId.

 The Email service can send e-mails given an specific event, that is, this service searches for subscriptions related to the event and mails the users who are subscribed to that event.